 - when debugging or developing, you can send messages using the error_log php function and then search in the logs for its corresponding message

-Please note that the logs are kept for a week; therefore, you won't be able to access older logs directly in your dashboard.
+Please note that the logs are kept for a week; therefore, you won’t be able to access older logs directly in your Managed Hosting Dashboard.
 Please get in touch with our support team in case you need older logs.

 What kind of information can I find in the logs?

 This obviously depends on the log level you’ve set for the site.
 Besides the standard PHP and WordPress related logs, we’re adding various other logs, such as:

 - cache refresh notifications - these indicate URLs that take a long time to refresh, or errors related to cache refresh

 - database errors - errors or notifications from MySQL

 - transactional e-mails - details about e-mails sent from WordPress (such as comment notifications, new users, contact forms etc.)

 - php-fpm notifications - these contain errors or notifications from